top of page

 The short version of all of this, is that in most cases, KiwiSaver does need to be reported as a foreign trust for US taxpayers.
 The taxpayer is usually treated as “grantor” of the foreign trust, which generally means the “owner” of the trust.

-Of course, when you invest in KiwiSaver, you don’t own the whole KiwiSaver trust, but instead you own just your portion of it (your contributions and the growth).
+Of course, when you invest in KiwiSaver, you don’t own the whole KiwiSaver trust, but instead you own just your portion of it.

 Tax Filing Implications